-WARNINGS concerning cardiac/respiratory arrest/airway
+Sedation/anxiolysis/ amnesia for procedures dosage must be individualized and titrated.
+Midazolam should see INDICATIONS AND

-amnesia for procedures (see INDICATIONS): Narcotic premedication results minutes and allow an additional 2 or more minutes to fully in less variability in patient evaluate the sedative effect.
-Individual response will vary response and a reduction in with age, physical status and concomitant medications, dosage of midazolam.
-For peroral procedures, the use of an appropriate topical anesthetic is recommended For bronchoscopic procedures, the use of narcotic pre medications is recommended
+Narcotic premedication results in less variability physical status and concomitant medications, but may also in patient response and vary independent of these factors (see WARNINGS concerning a reduction in dosage of cardiac/respiratory arrest/airway obstruction/hypoventilation).

+For peroral procedures, the use of an appropriate topical anesthetic is bronchoscopic procedures, the use of narcotic pre-medications is unpremedicated patients.

-Midazolam 1 mg/mL formulation is recommended for sedation/anxiolvsis/ amnesia for procedures to facilitate slower injection.
-Both the 1 mg/mL and the 5 mg/mL formulations may be diluted with 0.9% sodium chloride or 5% dextrose in
+Midazolam 1 mg/ mL formulation is recommended for sedation/ anxiolysis/ amnesia for procedures to facilitate slower injection.
+Both the 1 mg/mL and the 5 mg/mL formulations may be diluted with 0.9% sodium chloride or 5% dextrose in water.

 1. Healthy Adults Below the Age of 60: Titrate slowly to the desired effect (e.g., the initiation of slurred speech).
 Some patients may respond to as little as 1 mg.
-No more than 2.5 mg should be given over a period of at least 2
+No more than 2.5 mg should be given over a period of at least 2 minutes.
 Wait an additional 2 or more minutes to fully evaluate the sedative effect.
 If further titration is necessary, continue to titrate, using small increments, to the appropriate level of sedation.
 Wait an additional 2 or more minutes after each increment to fully evaluate the sedative effect.
-A total dose greater than 5 mg is not usually necessary to reach the desired endpoint If narcotic premedication or other CNS depressants are used, patients will require approximately 30% less midazolam than unpremedicated patients.
-2. Patients Age 60 or Older, and Debilitated or Chronically Ill Patients: Because the danger of hypoventilation airway obstruction, or apnea is greater in elderly patients and those with chronic disease states or decreased pulmonary reserve, and because the peak effect may take longer in these patients increments should be smaller and the rate of injection slowe Titrate slowly to the desired effect (e.g., the initiation of slurred speech).
+A total dose greater than 5 mg is not usually necessary to reach the desired endpoint.
+If narcotic premedication or other CNS depressants are used, patients will require approximately 30% less midazolam than and because the peak effect may take longer in these patients, increments should be smaller and the rate of injection slower.
+Titrate slowly to the desired effect (e.g., the initiation of slurred speech).
 Some patients may respond to as little as 1 mg.
 No more than 1.5 mg should be given over a period of no less than 2 minutes.
-Wait an additional or more minutes to fully evaluate the sedative effect.
-If additional titration is necessary, it should be given at a rate of no more than 1 mg over a period of 2 minutes, waiting an additional 2 or more minutes each time to fully evaluate the sedative effect.
+Wait an additional 2 or more minutes to fully evaluate the sedative effect.
+If additional titration is necessary it should be given at a rate of no more than 1 mg over a period of 2 minutes, waiting an additional 2 or more minutes each time to fully evaluate the sedative effect.
 Total doses greater than 3.5 mg are not usually necessary.
-If concomitant CNS depressant premedications are used in these patients, they will require at least 50% less midazolam than healthy young unpremedicated patients.